Top 50 Best Assassin Movies To Watch In 2026

 $444,100,035

-Directed by Paul Greengrass and starring Matt Damon, "The Bourne Ultimatum" draws inspiration from Robert Ludlum's 1990 novel of the same name.
-This gripping thriller follows Jason Bourne's relentless pursuit to unravel the mysteries of his shadowy past.
+"The Bourne Ultimatum," directed by Paul Greengrass and starring Matt Damon, is inspired by Robert Ludlum's 1990 novel.
+This riveting thriller follows Jason Bourne as he fights to uncover the hidden truths of his complicated, mysterious past.

 ActionAdventureDrama